sulu/sulu-workshop/README.md

 ### PHPStan

-PHPStan is a Static Analysis Tool to inspect your code.
+PHPStan helps you to catch bugs before they actually occur by statically analyzing your code.
 Use following command to run it:

 ```bash
 composer phpstan